-The Current Situation
+Section 1 - The Current Situation

+- Local Area Profile

+- Site Introduction

+- Site Information

+- Maps and Plans

+- Facilities

-Local Area Profile Site Introduction Site Information Maps and Plans Facilities History and Heritage
+- History and Heritage

-1.1 Local Area Profile
+Local Area Profile

-Retford is an East Midlands market town situated 31 miles from Nottingham to the south and 23 miles from Lincoln to the west.
-Retford forms the second largest settlement in the district of Bassetlaw with a population 21,314.
+Retford is an East Midlands market town, situated 31 miles from Nottingham to the south and 23 miles from Lincoln to the west.
+Retford forms the second largest settlement in the district of Bassetlaw with a population 21,740 (2021 census).

-Two prominent watercourses, the River Idle and the Chesterfield Canal run through the centre of the town adding to its character.
+Two prominent watercourses, the River Idle and the Chesterfield Canal run through the centre of the town, adding to its character.

-The town has a 750-year-old history as a market town, having been granted its Royal Charter by King Henry III in 1236 when permission to hold a fair was granted, however the borough of East Retford was established even earlier having been founded in 1105 by Henry I to collect tolls from travellers crossing the River Idle.
+The town has a 750-year-old history as a market town, having been granted its Royal Charter by King Henry III in 1236.
+When permission to hold a fair was granted however, the borough of East Retford was established even earlier having been founded in 1105 by Henry I to collect tolls from travellers crossing the River Idle.

-Retford was reformed by the Municipal Corporations Act 1835 and then remained a municipal borough until 1974 when it was merged into the Bassetlaw district.
+Retford was reformed by the Municipal Corporations Act 1835 and then until 1974 when it was merged into the Bassetlaw district.

-Prominent landmarks within the town include a recently refurbished market square with its war memorial overlooked by an ornate Victorian-style town hall.
+Prominent landmarks within the town include a recently refurbished market square, with its war memorial overlooked by an ornate Victorian-style town hall.

-St Swithun's Church is fronted by Cannon Square which accommodates a cannon captured from the Siege of Sebastopol during the Crimean War, also contributing towards the town's heritage.
+St Swithun's Church is fronted by Cannon Square,

+which accommodates a cannon captured from the Siege of Sebastopol during the Crimean War, also contributing towards the town's heritage.